Living in Thailand with Kids: Real Costs & Family Life (2026)

 Man eating in hotel room after surgery

-My husband, after having his eye laser surgery at Bumrungrad in Bangkok.
+My husband, after having his eyes laser-surfaced at Bumrungrad in Bangkok.

 Daily Life in Thailand